logpai/loglizer/README.md

 # loglizer
 A Python toolkit for anomaly detection via log analysis

 We will give a brief introduction about anomaly detection first, next, the overview of framework is described.
-Finally, six anomay detection methods are given, together with their codes and original papers.
+Finally, six anomay detection methods are given, together with the code and original papers.

 ***
 ## Introduction